Become a Constituent Organization of ADHO:

 Nature and selection of ADHO constituents:

-New Constituent Organizations will be admitted by unanimous vote of the ADHO Steering Committee.
+- New Constituent Organizations will be admitted by unanimous vote of the ADHO Constituent Organizations Board (COB).

 How long does it take to become a Constituent Organization of ADHO?

-There is no set timeline for a CO to become a member of ADHO.
+There is no set timeline to be admitted as a Constituent Organization of ADHO.
 However, the steps for admittance usually take 2 to 3 years.

-- Preparation of an initial application in collaboration with the ADHO AdC.
+- The interested organization prepares an initial application in collaboration with the ADHO Admissions Committee.

-- Evaluation of the draft application by the ADHO AdC, with reference to the Steering Committee, including the preparation of one or more financial models showing the projected consequences both for the application association and for ADHO if the applicant organisation were admitted on the basis proposed in the draft application.
+- The ADHO Admissions Committee evaluates the initial application and submits a report to the Constituent Organizations Board.
+The report includes one or more financial models showing the projected consequences both for the applicant organization and for ADHO if the applicant organization were admitted on the basis proposed in the draft application.

-- Formal response from the ADHO AdC to the initial application, raising questions or proposing changes.
-At this or any subsequent stage, the ADHO SC may, on the recommendation of the AdC, invite the applicant organisation to nominate a representative to join the ADHO SC in a non-voting observer capacity.
+- The ADHO Admissions Committee prepares and submits a formal response to the initial application, raising questions or proposing changes.
+At this or any subsequent stage, the ADHO Constituent Organizations Board may, on the recommendation of the Admissions Committee, invite the applicant organization to nominate a representative to join the ADHO Constituent Organizations Board in a non-voting observer capacity.

-- Submission of final application by the AdC to the ADHO SC on behalf of the applicant organisation.
+- The Admissions Committee submits the final application to the ADHO Constituent Organizations Board on behalf of the applicant organization.

 Does ADHO have legal standing?

-Yes, ADHO has legal standing as the Stichting ADHO Foundation (established in the Netherlands in 2013).
+Yes, ADHO has legal standing as the Stichting ADHO Foundation, a charitable organization established in the Netherlands in 2013.